UnionInternationalCheminsdeFer/OSDM/common-data-structures.md

   -->

 Combination model code	Description

+#### SEPARATE_CONTRACT Model

-SEPARATE_CONTRACT	This is the model for not combining the fares in one ticket and not allowing the integration in one contract.
+This is the model for not combining the fares in one ticket and not allowing the integration in one contract.
 The rules applied for this ticket are exactly the rules defined by the carrier in the fare data.

 The allocator must ensure that it is clear for the customer that no common contract was established.

+#### SEPARATE_TICKET Model

-SEPARATE_TICKET	This is the model for not combining the fares in one ticket, so the rules applied for this ticket are exactly the rules defined by the carrier in the fare data.
+This is the model for not combining the fares in one ticket, so the rules applied for this ticket are exactly the rules defined by the carrier in the fare data.
 The allocator can form a common contract for the whole journey.

+##### CLUSTER

-CLUSTER	The CLUSTERING model tries to simplify conditions and fares for the customer but sacrifices a part of the control of the carrier on his fares.
+The CLUSTERING model tries to simplify conditions and fares for the customer but sacrifices a part of the control of the carrier on his fares.

 Similar types of fares are defined to belong to the same “cluster”.
 The after sales conditions for a cluster are defined by the allocator.
 However, the after sales conditions must basic rules on after sales for that cluster.

 The clusters correspond to the flexibility a passenger receives to change the booked train.
 This corresponds directly to the after sales conditions.
 Hereby the fees to be paid for such an exchange are essential for the definition of clusters and not the complexity of the process to change.
 Thus, a train bound ticket and an open ticket belong to the same cluster in case the fees to change to different trains / times are comparable.

 The after sales fees can be demanded by the carrier.

 The other conditions might either be listed per carrier or combined by rules.

 The customer buying products from one allocator has a simple unique view on after salles conditions.

-The basic parameters defining the price must be obeyed individually within separately on the combined fare/offer: o	route description / train link o	class of service o	passenger types
+The basic parameters defining the price must be obeyed individually within separately on the combined fare/offer:
+-	route description / train link
+- 	class of service
+- 	passenger types

+#### COMBINE Model

-COMBINE	The COMBINING model tries to be close to the fare conditions defined by the carrier but sacrifices the simplicity of the fare towards the customer.
+The COMBINING model tries to be close to the fare conditions defined by the carrier but sacrifices the simplicity of the fare towards the customer.

 The after sales conditions of the different fares will be combined into one condition to reflect the conditions of all included carriers.

 The after sales conditions will thus depend on the combinations of carriers.

 At any time, the after sales fees defined by the carriers are applied on the price part of these carriers only.
 The result is a list of times with increasing fees.

 E.g.:
-Carrier 1:            10%    20 days before departure   price: 100€
+- Carrier 1:            10%    20 days before departure   price: 100€
-Carrier 2:	90%	2 days before departure  price: 200 €
+- Carrier 2:	90%	2 days before departure  price: 200 €
               Result: 		10€ fee  	20 days before departure 190€ fee	2 days before departure

 #### Additional clustering model data:

 Fare clusters reflect the flexibility a fare provides to the customer.
 Flexibility is defined by the after sales conditions that apply when a passenger wants to change his ticket.
 Fare cluster code	description
 BUSINESS	Refundable after the departure or last day of validity